8base/old-documentation/docs/8base-console/teams.md

 1. Are not allowed to deploy backend logic to the workspace.
 2. Are not allowed to administer the workspace.

-To accomplish this, they'd add a new role in [`Settings > Roles`](https://app.8base.com/settings/roles) called "Frontend Developer Role".
+To accomplish this, they'd add a new role in [`App Services > Roles`](https://app.8base.com/app-services/roles) called "Frontend Developer Role".
 In the role's app configuration window, they'd ensure that *Settings: Enable for role: Workspace Administration* and *Logic: Enable for role: Deploy* are unchecked.

 When inviting a frontend developer team member, this new role can get attached to their invitation.
 Otherwise, it can get attribute to any team members profile once they've accepted the invitation.